JeremyRubin/pleb.fi/content/events/miami2023.md

 3. [nostr pythong](https://github.com/jeffthibault/python-nostr)

 ### what the fuck is happening?
-_to be tweaked as we confirm more content_

 **May 16 THE LAB AT WYNNWOOD**
 | Time | Speaker | Topic |